IzzySoft/ext3undel/doc/readme.txt

 2) Requirements
 ---------------

 Dependencies are slightly different for the contained script.
-So for R.A.L.F. you will need PhotoRec (or foremost) only, while R.O.L.F. additionally requires some executables from the Sleuthkit (namely fls, fsstat and dls).
+So for G.A.B.I. you will need PhotoRec (or foremost) only, while R.A.L.F. additionally requires some executables from the Sleuthkit (namely fls, fsstat and dls).
 All other requirements are essentially and should be available on all systems: Bash, Awk, and things like that.